Jak3d/StringToBoolean/README.md

 - "x ge y" : *x Greater equal then y*, this operation must be implemented inside parentesis as follows: "(x ge y)", it will return true if the value x is greater or equl to y;

 °STB is a project under development and will be subject to changes.
-For any information regarding STB email me at: marroleonardo@gmail.com
+For any information regarding STB e-mail me at: marroleonardo@gmail.com